No. 20 Washington St beats Boise St 47-44 in 3 overtimes

-Boise State quarterback Montell Cozart came off the bench to spark his team for the second game in a row, but the Broncos (1-1) could not hold their big lead.
+Boise State quarterback Montell Cozart came off the bench to spark his team for the second game in a row, but the Broncos (1-1) could not hold a big lead late.

 Leach, however, was critical of his offense for playing poorly in the first half and failing to score a touchdown until the fourth quarter.